RosemanLabs/helm-charts/deployment_documantation.md

 For setting the all of the secrets values and the vpnConfigFile, we reccomend using the `--set-file secrets.selfsignedcaCrt=/Path/to/selfsignedca.crt` flag with your `helm install` command.

+## Deployment via Helm Chart (deploy_single_node.sh script)
+To easily deploy a single VDL node, the `deploy_single_node.sh` script is provided.
+With these steps, you can setup your own VDL node:
+1. Acquire the needed key material (if needed, use the scripts in the cranmera repository to generate those) and store all in a single directory
+2. Create your overwrite file, a template can be found above.
+Be sure to set the right values.
+3. Run the `deploy_single_node.sh` script with the following required arguments: <namespace> </path/to/value/overwrite/file> <path/to/secrets/dir/> where <namespace> should be the Kubernetes namespace that should be used, </path/to/value/overwrite/file> should be the location of the previously created overwrite file and <path/to/secrets/dir/> should be the path to the directory that stores the generated key material.